Investment Property Mortgages Explained

 Which lenders offer these mortgages?

-Not all lenders offer investment mortgages, and of those that do, they may only offer one or two of the products under that umbrella.
-For example, BTL mortgages are quite popular among high street lenders, such as NatWest and HSBC, while overseas BTL mortgages, holiday let mortgages, and commercial mortgages would be more of a specialised product.
+Not all lenders offer investment mortgages, and of those that do, they may only offer one or two products under that umbrella.
+For example, BTL mortgages are quite popular among high-street lenders, such as NatWest and HSBC.
+Meanwhile, overseas BTL mortgages, holiday let mortgages, and commercial mortgages would be more of a specialised product.

 Below is a list of mortgage lenders who are known to consider applications for this type of borrowing: